geco-bern/rsofundemo/README.md

 The file will use two custom function that can be found in [R](https://github.com/stineb/rsofundemo/tree/main/R).
 To work it requires the path for each file needed and an output path to store the results.

 to run the script, you need to use the repository [FLuxDataKit](https://github.com/geco-bern/FluxDataKit/tree/main) to create the files that are needed.
-The metadata file is already present in [raw_data](https://github.com/stineb/rsofundemo/tree/main/raw_data).
+The metadata file is already present in [data-raw](https://github.com/stineb/rsofundemo/tree/main/data-raw).

-The analysis can be done by inserting the file obtained from [FLuxDataKit](https://github.com/geco-bern/FluxDataKit/tree/main) in the folder [raw_data](https://github.com/stineb/rsofundemo/tree/main/raw_data).
+The analysis can be done by inserting the file obtained from [FLuxDataKit](https://github.com/geco-bern/FluxDataKit/tree/main) in the folder [data-raw](https://github.com/stineb/rsofundemo/tree/main/data-raw).

-The results of the script are a pair of rda files, an example can be found in [data](https://github.com/stineb/rsofundemo/tree/main/data).
+The results of the script are a pair of rda files, an example can be found [here](https://github.com/stineb/rsofundemo/tree/main/data).
 Since the result are stored, is necessary to run the analysis only once per site.

 ## P-model Use